 Developments in ICT, transport and communications have accelerated the pace of globalisation over the past 30 years.
 The internet has enabled fast and 24/7 global communication, and the use of containerisation has enabled vast quantities of goods and commodities to be shipped across the world at extremely low cost.

-The growth of multinational companies (MNCs) and the rise in the significance of global brands like Microsoft, Sony, and McDonalds, has been central to the emergence of globalisation.
+The emergence of footloose multinational and transnational companies (MNCs and TNCs) and the rise in the significance of global brands such as Microsoft, Apple, Google, Sony, and McDonalds, has been central to the emergence of globalisation.
+The drive to reduce tax burdens and avoid regulation has also meant the establishment of complex international business structures.

 Globalisation brings a number of potential benefits to international producers and national economies, including: